-- It supports clustering, allowing to distribute data accross nodes, granting horizontal autoscaling capabilities.
+- It supports clustering, allowing to distribute data across nodes, granting horizontal autoscaling capabilities.

-- Its princing model is infrastrucutre-based, meaning that you pay for the size and number of nodes your cluster has.
+- Its pricing model is infrastructure-based, meaning that you pay for the size and number of nodes your cluster has.
 Such approach makes it very cheap when compared to other SaaS data warehouses.

 - It creates incremental snapshots of your data every eight hours, allowing you to revert to a previous state in case the need arises.